darkfireZZ/doMINION/README.md

 ```

 ### Running on `se.nicolabruhin.com`

+(Note that this might not work anymore when you read this)

 If you like, you can also play a round of Dominion on our server.
 To do so, start the client with the following command: